July 25, 2009

 "It was great to be back out here.
 We won this game like we won a lot of games when I was at Notre Dame - we just beat the heck out of them."

 Holtz talked to the entire Japan squad after the game, with dozens of cameras recording the action.
-There were formal presentations of trophies to the winning teams and
+There were formal presentations of trophies to the winning teams and the MVPs.

 Gary Godsey was not in uniform after an early-week leg injury sidelined him.
 Tony Rice, despite leg and calf issues, looked good in warm-ups after not being able to practice on Thursday.
 Fullback Ray Zellars struggled during warm-ups, also with leg problems.
 Then, on the first play from scrimmage, defensive end Chris Frome came off with a left leg injury and never returned (by halftime he wore a brace).
 Jason Beckstrom tore an Achilles tendon on the first series and will require surgery and Marcus Thorne suffered an apparent concussion.